 High fees in retirement plans, investments

-Plan fees can run as high as 4%, but "an acceptable level is around 1.5% for everything," says Craig Morningstar, chief operating officer at Dynamic Wealth Advisors in Scottsdale, Arizona.
+Plan fees can run as high as 4 percent, but "an acceptable level is around 1.5 percent for everything," says Craig Morningstar, chief operating officer at Dynamic Wealth Advisors in Scottsdale, Arizona.
 That includes the mutual fund fee known as the expense ratio.

 Workers can most easily control mutual fund costs by making smart investment choices.
 Since high fees can negate any outperformance above benchmarks, low-cost index funds are generally the best bet.